simp/pupmod-simp-simpkv/REFERENCE.md

 Data type: `Optional[Hash]`

-libkv configuration that will be merged with `libkv::options`.
+simpkv configuration that will be merged with `simpkv::options`.
 All keys are optional.

 Options: